In the Aisles: Plot

 In a huge new supermarket in the eastern provinces, a withdrawn young man called Christian is hired to help stock the drinks aisle.
 He works under the equally taciturn Bruno, who gruffly teaches him the job.
 He also catches the eye of the young blonde Marion, who looks after the confectionery aisle and considers herself a queen bee.

 Christian falls for her, but lacks the skill to press his case.
 Other employees warn him that she is married unhappily to a husband who beats her.
 One morning he waits outside her house until her husband has gone to work and creeps in with a bunch of flowers.
 She is in her bath singing but, when she hears him coming up the stairs, he flees.

 It emerges that his low self-esteem comes from teenage years in a gang, followed by prison.
 Bruno's unhappiness results from his loss of status at reunification, when all he could get was this low-grade job, and he hangs himself.
-Marion's malaise is not explained, but she continues to flirt with Christian.
+Marion's malaise is not further explained, but she continues to flirt with Christian.